asyavee/asyavee/CV/README.md

 March 2022 – May 2022 (3 months)

 - Conducted seminars and workshops
-- Checked homework assignments
+- Checked and evaluated homework assignments, ensuring adherence to industry best practices.
-- Mentored students throughout their learning journey
+- Mentored students throughout their learning journey, fostering their growth as front-end developers.
-- Led group projects
+- Led group projects, encouraging collaboration and the application of product development principles.

 ### Leroy Merlin
 **React.js Frontend Developer**
 Russia, [leroymerlin.ru](http://leroymerlin.ru)
 August 2019 – December 2021 (2 years 5 months)

-- Developed internal tools, including:
+- Developed and released internal tools with a focus on enhancing product experiences, including:
-  - Client application for managing electronic queue systems
+  - Client application for managing electronic queue systems, improving customer engagement.
-  - Client application for fiscal inventory
+  - Client application for fiscal inventory, optimizing stock tracking processes.
+  - Collaborated in the development of mobile-based tools, optimizing onboarding and operational processes for store staff.
-  - Contributed to the development of in-house solutions, primarily React.js component libraries
+  - Contributed to the development of in-house solutions, particularly React.js component libraries, promoting code reusability and product consistency.
 - Worked in the retail industry, specializing in DIY and home improvement products

-### Freelance
-**HTML/CSS Developer**
-Moscow
-October 2016 – September 2018 (2 years)

-- Created landing page layouts
-- Project-based work

 ## Hard Skills

 - Programming languages: JavaScript, TypeScript, HTML, CSS
 - Frontend frameworks and libraries: React + Redux, Next.js, Gatsby, Node.js etc.
 - Version control: Git
+- RESTful APIs: Knowledge of designing and consuming RESTful APIs to integrate frontend applications with backend services.
+- Development Life Cycle: technical proficiency across different stages of the development process including Requirements Elicitation, Application Architecture definition, and Design
-- Project management: Agile methodologies
+- Project management: Proficient in Agile methodologies

 ## Soft Skills

-- The ability to figure anything out of 80 lvl
-- Mentoring archetype
-- Nonviolent communication adept
+- Problem-solving: Demonstrated ability to tackle complex challenges and find solutions, always striving for mastery.
+- Mentoring: Experienced in guiding and supporting individuals, fostering their professional growth and development.
+- Effective communication: Skilled in employing nonviolent communication techniques to ensure clear and empathetic interaction within teams and with stakeholders.
+- Empathy: Ability to understand and empathize with users, customers, and colleagues to create user-centric products.
+- Critical Thinking: Aptitude for evaluating situations, weighing options, and making well-reasoned decisions.

 ## Languages

-- Russian (native)
+- Russian
 - English (fluent)